Grief engulfs neighbourhood where Air India Flight 171 killed dozens on the ground

 Now, Khatoon anxiously awaits news of her missing co‑worker and the woman’s two-year-old granddaughter, Adiya.
 “Their bodies haven’t been found,” she says, voice quivering.
 “We’re still looking for them.”

 Her husband, Kurban Ali, 35, rushed to the site fearing for his wife and daughter’s lives.
 “I was frantic,” he says.
 “Police wouldn’t let me in.
-My wife and daughter returned about four hours later – thankfully okay –but those hours were quite painful for me.
+My wife and daughter returned about four hours later – thankfully OK – but those hours were quite painful for me.
 I did not know whether they were dead or alive.”

 “It was at least an hour after the incident, that my wife managed to contact me and tell that she was safe,” he says, standing outside his society.